Planning Survey And Evaluation Question And Answers

 • When?- Sequence of activities

-• How?- Materials & method use
+• How?- Materials and method used

-• How much?- Cost & time spent
+• How much?- Cost and time spent

 Implementation:

-Monitoring, Evaluating & Revising The Program:
+Monitoring, Evaluating, and Revising The Program:

 • Monitoring refers to the maintenance of an ongoing watch over the activities of a health service